EmergentMind/nix-config/README.md

 - Persistance
 - More disk space

+This is a personalized configuration that has several technical requirements to build successfully.
+This nix-config will serve you best as a reference, learning resource, and template for crafting your own configuration.
+I am continuing to provide resources throughout the repository and my website to help but you must also experiment and learn as you go to be successful to create a NixOS environment that will meet your needs.

 ## Structure Quick Reference

 For details about design concepts, constraints, and how structural elements interact, see the article and/or Youtube video [Anatomy of a NixOS Config](https://unmovedcentre.com/posts/anatomy-of-a-nixos-config/) available on my website.